papr8ka/-lwjgl-basics-wiki/ShaderLesson3.md

 ## Lesson 4

 Lesson 4 is a work in progress.
-Until then, check out the [table of contents](Shaders).
+Until then, check out the [shaders intro](Shaders).

 <a name="Ports" />